davids13/DockerFile-image-with-jdk8-maven/README.md

 # DockerFile-image-with-jdk8-maven
-Docker image with java8 and Maven dependencies on it (soon with payara server)
+Docker image template with java8 and Maven dependencies on it (soon with payara server)